sjm-practice/hapi-blastoff-bootstrap/README.md

 # hapi-bootstrap
-This project is using a base node/hapi boiler (which is still in progress), to complete the Code School Bootstrap online course (Blasting Off With Bootstrap).
+This project is using a base node/hapi boiler (which is still in progress), to code along while completing the Code School Bootstrap online course (Blasting Off With Bootstrap).

-## Notes
+## Course Notes
 ### Basics
 * Include bootstrap css
     - has most of what you need